Toh Kai Wei

 Toh Kai Wei (born 21 August 1996) is a Singaporean netball player who represents Singapore internationally and plays in the positions of goal attack, goal shooter or wing attack.
 She was part of the Singaporean squad at the 2019 Netball World Cup, which was also her first World Cup appearance.

 In September 2019, she was included in the Singaporean squad for the 2019 M1 Nations Cup.

+In September 2024, she led the Singapore team to victory at the asian netball championships, defeating reigning champion Sri Lanka and clinching the gold medal.